chirpc/Portfolio/README.md

 #### Context

 Networks form the building blocks of any group of people, organisations, entities; basically anything that can be defined as having a relation.
-The most familiar of these networks are online social network platforms like Facebook, Instagram, Twitter, LinkedIn, etc., where a link between users is establised through a follow, a comment, a like, or a post.
-Online social media and associated social networks are increasingly becoming an important forum for public debate and influence of individual attitudes and behaviours.
-In many cases, the decisive actions required to tackle the complex and divisive issues that permeate society can been found in the perceptions and opinions of those with which these connections are formed.
+The most familiar of these networks are online social network platforms like Facebook, Instagram, Twitter, LinkedIn, etc., where a link between users is established through a follow, a comment, a like, or a post.
+Online social media and associated social networks are increasingly becoming an important forum for public debate and influence individual attitudes and behaviours.
+In many cases, the decisive actions required to tackle the complex and divisive issues that permeate society can be found in the perceptions and opinions of those with which these connections are formed.

 #### Objectives

 Similar to strategies used in network interventions that rely on the social interactions and relationships that individuals have with each other to facilitate a change in behaviour or promote the adoption of a new idea, this study will explore the nature of social networks in online discourses.
 Specifically in the discourses of the #Senekal, #Brackenfell and #PutSAFirst movements.
-Critical to the success of these intervention programmes is knowing and understanding the context of the problem as well as the the people, positions and groups that potentially influence the outcome.
+Critical to the success of these intervention programmes is knowing and understanding the context of the problem as well as the people, positions and groups that potentially influence the outcome.
 The main objectives of this analysis are therefore to:

 1. Identify key persons of influence based on network properties;
 2. Detect group structures formed by persons sharing common goals, interests, or positions; and
-3. Delineate a process in which the spread and adoption of social behaviour is affected by the role or position of the person propagating the discourse.
+3. Delineate a process in which the spread and adoption of social behaviour are affected by the role or position of the person propagating the discourse.

 The report is organised as follows: